-Bank On Miami is a collaborative effort between Miami-Dade County, the United Way of Miami-Dade, financial institutions and other government entities and non-profits.
+Bank On Miami is a collaborative effort between Miami-Dade County, United Way Miami, financial institutions and other government entities and non-profits.
 Created as an initiative of Miami-Dade County Commission Chairman Jean Monestime’s Council for Prosperity Initiatives, Bank On Miami was formed to help improve the financial stability of low- to moderate-income families across our community.

 Miami-Dade County has one of the highest income inequality gaps in America and is home to tens of thousands of unbanked and underbanked households who frequently use expensive, unnecessary and sometimes predatory financial services such as check cashers.